edwardstock/toolbox/README.md

 cmake --build . --target toolboxpp cmake --build . --target install
 ```

+## Build with CLang on linux
+Probably, if you are compiled clang from the sources, linker may not found `libc++.so` in default lib path.
+You could manually add it to LD_LIBRARY_PATH or using `sudo -s source llvm_config.sh`.

 ## Build, Run tests, and Install if ok
 ```bash